cosmicjs/react-native-twitter-clone/article.md

 Using React Native Router Flux, we've just created a bunch of scenes to which we can easily navigate from anywhere in our app.

-Our first scene is our "Welcome" layout, where users will choose between logging in and creating a new account.
+Our first scene is the `Welcome` layout, where users will choose between logging in and creating a new account.
 It looks like this:

 ``` javascript
 import React from 'react';